 Should I switch to a half-hourly tariff in the UK?
+(June 2026 guide)

-EnergyPlus is a UK comparison service for domestic energy.
+EnergyPlus is a whole-of-market UK comparison service for domestic energy.
 Prices vary by region, meter type and usage.
 Switching is subject to supplier eligibility and credit checks where applicable.

 Check whether a half-hourly tariff could work for your home

-What you’ll need (2 minutes)
+What you’ll need (about 2 minutes)

 - Your postcode (to show regional unit rates and standing charges)